 - 1. Each department head or elected official will identify who they require to maintain a cell phone account in order to conduct official county business.
 Only regular full-time employees and department heads will be allowed a stipend.
 The funds for cell phone stipends must be submitted and approved as part of each department's annual budget process. - 2.
-Seven levels of cell phone stipends will be established:
+Five levels of cell phone stipends will be established:

+'''

-''' $10.00 Per Month - ($5.00 per pmt)
+$10.00 Per Month - ($5.00 per pmt)

 $15.00 Per Month - ($7.50 per pmt)

 $20.00 Per Month - ($10.00 per pmt)

 $25.00 Per Month - ($12.50 per pmt)

 $30.00 Per Month - ($15.00 per pmt)

-$35.00 Per Month - (17.50 per pmt)

-$40.00 Per Month - ($20.00 per pmt) '''
+'''

-3. Stipends will be paid semi-monthly for each approved employee or department head (will not be included on the third paycheck that is received twice each year).
-The cell phone stipend shall be removed by the department whenever an employee is on Administrative Leave with pay.

-- 4. The cell phone stipend is considered supplemental income subject to IRS taxes and reporting requirements and will be processed through Payroll and will be included in the employee's gross income.
+- 3. Stipends will be paid semi-monthly for each approved employee or department head (will not be included on the third paycheck that is received twice each year).
+The cell phone stipend shall be removed by the department whenever an employee is on Administrative Leave with pay. - 4.
+The cell phone stipend is considered supplemental income subject to IRS taxes and reporting requirements and will be processed through Payroll and will be included in the employee's gross income.
 Retirement contributions will also be deducted and matched in accordance with TCDRS. - 5.
 Expenditures over the allowed stipend will not be reimbursed. - 6.
 An approved cell phone stipend will not follow an employee if the employee changes positions. - 7.
-Each department head or elected official is responsible for verifying and monitoring that their employees receiving a cell phone stipend has obtained the required service.
+Each department head or elected official is responsible for verifying and monitoring that their employees receiving a cell phone stipend have obtained the required service.
 Disciplinary action up to and including termination may result in an employee who receives a stipend and does not provide their department head or elected official with the proper documentation of cell phone service, if requested.
-Each department will maintain a list of cell phone numbers for those individuals with stipends for audit purposes. - 8.
+Each department will maintain a list of cell phone numbers for those individuals with stipends for audit purposes.

 To minimize the risk of incurring unpaid time worked, Offices and Departments should carefully monitor phone and e-mail access outside of scheduled time worked for non-exempt employees.
 Failure to comply with this policy may result in termination.